Funding And Programs

 The GFI provides supplemental funding grants to G.R.E.A.T.
 Officers national wide to attend various G.R.E.A.T.
 Training classes.
 These grants assist in paying the Officer’s transportation and per diem expenses.

 SCHOOL SERVICE PROJECT:

 The GFI awards grants to G.R.E.A.T.
-School Classes to assist the G.R.E.A.T. students in completing their “Making My School A G.R.E.A.T.
+School Classes to assist the G.R.E.A.T. students in the G.R.E.A.T.
+Family component and completing their “Making My School A G.R.E.A.T.
 Place” project as required by the middle school curriculum.
-This program is designed to encourage classroom students, teachers, and school administrators to be actively involved in the School Service Project thereby making the G.R.E.A.T.
+These program is designed to encourage classroom students, G.R.E.A.T.
+Officers and teachers to be actively involved in the School Service Project, there by making the G.R.E.A.T.
 Program all inclusive, i.e. law enforcement, school teachers, school administrators, students and community service.